 It is all too well known that despite countless hours of professional development, many of our leaders and teachers continue to lack the efficacy to accelerate student learning.
 We must redefine, reevaluate, and reinvent our support for both leaders and teachers, first by dismantling the "culture of fear" that exists within DCPS and in many of our schools and then by ensuring our evaluation tools and systems are both fair and reliable.
 While we should hold a high bar for all educators, we must better support our leaders and teachers.
 What is more, we must provide training on content and pedagogy, as well as provide space for leaders and teachers to explore their biases that influence their approach to teaching and learning and unfairly impact students.
 The DC State Board of Education has a role to play in influencing and advocating for the best practices we know produce results for students.

-The recent and quite numerous accounts of fraudulent grade, truancy, and suspension rate changes and the overall lack of transparency of school decisions, policies, investigations, and budgets proves that we must implement checks on the mayor's authority of our city schools.
-The mayor currently appoints the DCPS Chancellor, Deputy Mayor of Education, and the Superintendent of the Office of the State Superintendent of Education (OSSE).
-I am not against mayoral control, however, do believe this unique and unhealthy authority afforded to the mayor excludes necessary checks and balances, and the lack of transparency stymies our ability to make true improvements in our schools.
-I support separating OSSE from the authority of the mayor and appointing an independent research arm that will highlight strengths and areas of improvement.
+The recent and quite numerous accounts of fraudulent grade, truancy, and suspension rate changes and the overall lack of transparency of school decisions, policies, investigations, and budgets proves that we must improve our oversight of DC schools.
+I support mayoral control, however, do believe the unique authority afforded to the mayor excludes necessary checks and balances.
+Also, the lack of transparency in our school processes stymies our ability to make true improvements in our schools.
 Lastly, while often overlooked, we need to maintain high learning standards and provide greater oversight for our home-schooled students.

 With every new school year often comes a myriad of well-intended new policies and initiatives from school and system leadership.
 The churn of new programs create a dizzying environment for leaders and teachers, where focus often shifts from continuous improvement to compliance.
 We must provide more autonomy to school communities and streamline programs and resources so that leaders and teachers can do what is best for their school communities and students versus comply with a litany of mandates.
 While DCPS leaders and schools need greater autonomy over their school communities, our charter sector must be held to higher standards of transparency (especially regarding budgetary decisions).
 Autonomy should not be conflated with transparency.